Launching a Personal Brand Website in 2025 — Why Bother?

 Launch Features

-• Resume page — straightforward skills and experience.
+• Resume page

-• Case studies — not just polished results, but process and learnings (the good, the bad, the messy).
+Not just polished results, but process and learnings (the good, the bad, the messy).

 Tech Stack